 Groove Music is due to retire its OneDrive streaming service this month.
 However, we suggested a workaround via which you could continue to enjoy the music streaming.
 The app also offers an option for playing your local files.
 If required, modify or tailor the experience with new features.
 For example, Groove Music brings an Equalizer to the app’s settings.

-The equalizer, as the name already suggests allows you to tweak frequency responses to your liking.
-Aside from being able to tweak individual bands, the equalizer supports few pre-set settings for enabling quick changes.
-This guide walks you through the process of accessing and using the equalizer in Groove Music app.
+The equalizer, as the name already suggests, allows you to tweak frequency responses to your liking.
+Aside from being able to tweak individual bands, the equalizer supports a few pre-set settings for enabling quick changes.
+This guide walks you through accessing and using the equalizer in Groove Music app.

 Use Equalizer in Groove Music to tweak sound settings